Physical Activity

 In addition to PE lessons, pupils take part in many fun activities to stay active.
 Our school day is regularly revitalized within the classroom with ‘brain break’ activities thanks to the Go Noodle website, the Bizzy Breaks programme and teacher led physical movement breaks.
 These regular brain breaks boost energy levels fueling the children’s brains for further learning.
 These breaks are particularly important on rainy days when we can’t get outside and movement breaks are extended on these days.

-We have many initiatives to promote activity throughout the day and school year.
-These include the a Halloween and Easter Scavenger hunt, whole school Christmas fun runs/Ireland’s fittest family inspired activities and céilís during Seachtain na Gaeilge.
+We run many initiatives to promote activity throughout the school year including an Easter Scavenger hunt and céilís during Seachtain na Gaeilge.

-During the 2019/2020 school year, we also invested in freshening up our the playground markings.
+In recent school years, we also invested in freshening up our the playground markings.
 This has benefited our P.E. lessons and has also increased physical activity during break and lunch time.
 The pupils use the playground markings for their own made up versions of the game ‘Tag’.
 These games are called ‘Lines’ and ‘Prisoners’.
 They also enjoy throwing beanbags at the target board, skipping and shooting hoops using the basketball markings.

 Our playground also has a large grass area with goal posts.
 This area is well maintained by our Caretaker, Ger and hosts daily soccer matches amongst the senior pupils.
 In recent weeks, we also invested in new soccer balls.
 Leather footballs to be used exclusively on the grass area and all-weather balls which can be used on the tar mac on wet and rainy days.